 The beer industry has joined the fray of companies decrying the proposed 10% tariff on aluminum imports.
 They use a lot of cans.
-They say a tariff will be really harmful to everyone…a disaster of epic proportions.
+They say a tariff will be really harmful to everyone…an atrocity on the average guy.

 But crunching some simple numbers shows their claim to be a farce.